faiz-effendi/faiz-effendi/README.md

 # 💫 About Me:
-An Undergraduate Student in UPN "Veteran" Yogyakarta currently following Bangkit Academy Batch 2 - Machine Learning. <br>Loves many things like Movie, Anime, Manga, and others.<br>Hope you all love this page✨
+An Undergraduate Student in UPN "Veteran" Yogyakarta Bangkit Academy Batch 2 - Machine Learning graduated. <br>Hope you all love this page✨

 ## 🌐 Socials: